 BITTER MELON Overview Information

-Bitter melon is a plant.
+Bitter melon is a vegetable used in India and other Asian countries.
 The fruit and seeds are used to make medicine.

 How does it work?

 Bitter melon contains a chemical that acts like insulin to help reduce blood sugar levels.

 - Diabetes.
 Research results so far are conflicting and inconclusive.
 Some research shows that taking bitter melon can reduce blood sugar levels and lower HbA1c (a measure of blood sugar control over time) in people with type 2 diabetes.
 But these studies have some flaws, and conflicting results exist.
 Higher quality studies are needed.